LemmyNet/lemmy-docs/src/en/administration/from_scratch.md

 WantedBy=multi-user.target
 ```

 If you did everything right, the Lemmy logs from `journalctl -u lemmy` should show "Starting http server at 127.0.0.1:8536".
 You can also run `curl localhost:8536/api/{version}/site` which should give a successful response, looking like `{"site_view":null,"admins":[],"banned":[],"online":0,"version":"unknown version","my_user":null,"federated_instances":null}`.
+For pict-rs, run `curl 127.0.0.1:8080` and ensure that it outputs nothing (particularly no errors).

 ### Install lemmy-ui (web frontend)